-Welcome to cat skiing on the backside of Schweitzer Mountain Resort in Sandpoint, Idaho!
-Enjoy over 4,350 acres of west-facing Selkirk goodness: We’re known for quick access and 78 named runs, all dropping from our 6½ mile summit ridge cat road.
-Yep, endless drops for 6½ miles into all the goodies you’ve come to expect: open lines for cruising, world-famous tree shots, drops, jibs, and pillows.
+Welcome to cat skiing on the backside of Schweitzer in Sandpoint, Idaho!
+Selkirk Powder is renown for our quick access and over 75 named runs, all dropping from our 6½ mile summit ridge cat road.
+Yes, endless drop points for 6½ miles into all the freshlines you’ve dreamed of: there's open ones for cruising freely, treed runs worthy of skiing infamy, and tons of drops, jibs, and powder pillows.
 The long run is 2,200 vertical feet and the average is 1,200 vertical feet.
-We’ve improved the cats with huge, opening windows.
-Powderchasers: The target is squarely on us!
-Viva La Niña!

 It’s the flow!
 With our summit-based lodge, a 7 min chairlift ride, and literally one pole stroke or foot-kick away from Schweitzer’s summit lift puts you almost immediately into the cat skiing terrain.
 Our longest vert is 2,200 ft; the average is 1,200 ft.
 The fall lines are incredible.
 The snow conditions and temps: typically awesome.
 The cat lap times are quick and efficient.
 Lunches (which we provide) are tasty and filling.
 Water in custom, reusable bottles, electrolytes, and snacks like chocolate and salty chips are provided, too.
 Lead and tail guides are tops in their field, playful yet stern, and adeptly lead groups to achieve 8–14 runs to surpass 10,000 ft of vertical per trip.